Frekingg/FinalProject/README.md

 ## Acknowledgments

-* Thank you to Mr. Fendrich for helping us problem solve and to Sydney Essler for help with coding ideas.
+* Thank you to Mr. Fendrich and Alex Moran for helping us problem solve.